Defer non-critical CSS

 DevTools performance trace for unoptimized page, showing FCP starting after CSS loads.

-This means that the browser needs to wait for all CSS to load and get processed before painting a single pixel on the screen.
+This means the browser needs to wait for all CSS to load and get processed before painting a single pixel on the screen.

 Optimize

-1. In DevTools, open the Command Menu, by pressing Control+Shift+P or Command+Shift+P (Mac).
+1. In DevTools, open the Command Menu by pressing Control+Shift+P or Command+Shift+P (Mac).

 2. Type "Coverage" and select Show Coverage.